ThomasRinsma/opengl-game-test/README.md

 # OpenGL Engine Test
-This is just a pet project of mine.
+This is (was) a pet project of mine.
 The goal is some sort of all-in-one first-person fancy-lighting 3D engine.
 Although it's more of a learning project.